NORTHLAND GRAND HERITAGE DISCOVERY TOUR

 Depart Auckland 7.45am.
 Drive north over the harbour Bridge and along the Hibiscus Coast to the Otamatea Kauri and Early Settlers Museum, one of the best little museums in New Zealand.
 Learn of the importance of the kauri tree to the development of Northland and see the lifestyle of the early settlers.

 Continue through Ruawai 'kumara capital' of New Zealand, and Dargaville into the Waipoua kauri forest.
 Visit "Tane Mahuta" giant kauri tree - some 2000 years old.
 Enjoy the views of the Hokianga Harbour and sand dunes and enjoy our included fish, chips and salad lunch on the shores of the Hokianga Harbour (vegetarian options available).
 Visit historic Rawene and see Clendon House (usually exterior only) built in the 1860's.
 Also learn of Baron Du Thierry and his misguided plans for the area!.
 Continue to historic Te Waimate Mission Station established as a model farm by the Missionaries in 1834 and where Charles Darwin enjoyed Christmas with the Missionaries in 1835.
 It was also the scene of the 2nd signing of the Treaty of Waitangi on the 10th February 1840.

-Continue to the Bay of Islands for three nights accommodation and breakfast at Paihia Pacific Hotel or similar
+Continue to the Bay of Islands for four nights accommodation and breakfast at Paihia Pacific Hotel or similar

 Day 2.
 Tuesday.
 KERI KERI - WAITANGI.
 (B).